All Episodes

 Here's the thing he's forgetting, ladies and gentlemen, about this.

-And forgive me for pointing yourself out, but Dusty Baker, no less an authority, when he was manager of the Chicago Cubs, made this observation.
+And forgive me for pointing this out, but Dusty Baker, no less than authority, when he was manager of the Chicago Cubs, made this observation.

 Clyburn is from a race of people who are known as the Sun People.